muratk5n/thirdwave/en/index.md

 ---

-I remember the announcement for this, Netan was there with Obama, mfker's usual smart alec smirk was gone, he was like "Dam.
+I remember the announcement for this, Netan was there with Obama, even mfker's usual smart alec smirk was gone, he was like "Dam.
 I'm getting *paid* here.
 Lovin it".